FDelporte/FDelporte/README.md

 ## About me

-Software developer/technical lead/writer with almost 30 years of experience in video, multimedia, technical project management, digital signage and (web) programming.
-My current work tools are Java/Git/Atlassian/AWS/PostgreSQL with IntelliJ IDEA/Visual Studio Code, but I also use/used ASP.NET, C#, JavaScript, Angular, SQL Server, Flex, CSS, HTML5, Eclipse, QT,...
-I love to **KISS (Keep It Simple, Stupid)** and try to do this in everything I do.
+Software developer and technical lead/writer with almost 30 years of experience in video, multimedia, technical project management, digital signage, and (web) programming.
+My current work tools include Java, JavaFX, Git, AWS, PostgreSQL, writing tools, IntelliJ IDEA, Visual Studio Code,...
+And used many more in previous projects, like PostgreSQL, C#, JavaScript, Angular, SQL Server, Flex, CSS, HTML5, Eclipse, QT,...
+I love to **KISS (Keep It Simple, Stupid)** while getting things done.

 You can hire me for small coding jobs, writing, and presenting.